network-unit-testing-system/nuts/README.md

 ```
 `test_module`: The full path of the python module that contains the test class to be used.
 This value is optional if the test class is registered in `index.py` of the pytest-nuts plugin.
 Note that it can be relevant in which directory `pytest` is started if local test modules are used.
+Using `test_modules` allows you to write your own test classes. **Note: We currently do not support self-written test modules, since upcoming refactorings might introduce breaking changes.**

 `test_class`: The name of the python class which contains the tests that should be executed.
 Note that currently every test in this class will be executed.